Radon testing in council homes

 If the levels in your home are high

-Once you have had the tests in your home for the three-month period, we will get in touch if further work or action is required.
-Work to reduce Radon is very simple and won't be too disruptive.
+Once you have had the tests in your home for the 3-month period, we will get in touch if further work or action is required.
+Work to reduce radon is very simple and won't be too disruptive.

 Further testing to monitor levels will continue to be carried out.